kondokuro/PyMazeing/README.md

 The labyrinth representation
 - Name, optional short and fun description of the maze
 - Halls, list of all the halls of the maze
-- Paths, list of paths that can complete the maze
-- Branches, list of dead ends

 #### HALL
 Representation of a path or a branch in the maze